High fidelity

-High fidelity (often shortened to Hi-Fi or HiFi) is the high-quality reproduction of sound.
+High fidelity (hi-fi or, rarely, HiFi) is the high-quality reproduction of sound.
 It is popular with audiophiles and home audio enthusiasts.
 Ideally, high-fidelity equipment has inaudible noise and distortion, and a flat (neutral, uncolored) frequency response within the human hearing range.

-High fidelity contrasts with the lower-quality “lo-fi” sound produced by inexpensive audio equipment, AM radio, or the inferior quality of sound reproduction that can be heard in recordings made until the late 1940s.
+High fidelity contrasts with the lower-quality lo-fi sound produced by inexpensive audio equipment, AM radio, or the inferior quality of sound reproduction that can be heard in recordings made until the late 1940s.

 History

-Bell Laboratories began experimenting with a range of recording techniques in the early 1930s.
+Bell Laboratories began experimenting with various recording techniques in the early 1930s.
 Performances by Leopold Stokowski and the Philadelphia Orchestra were recorded in 1931 and 1932 using telephone lines between the Academy of Music in Philadelphia and the Bell labs in New Jersey.
 Some multitrack recordings were made on optical sound film, which led to new advances used primarily by MGM (as early as 1937) and Twentieth Century Fox Film Corporation (as early as 1941).
 RCA Victor began recording performances by several orchestras using optical sound around 1941, resulting in higher-fidelity masters for 78-rpm discs.
 During the 1930s, Avery Fisher, an amateur violinist, began experimenting with audio design and acoustics.
-He wanted to make a radio that would sound like he was listening to a live orchestra—that would achieve high fidelity to the original sound.
+He wanted to make a radio that would sound like he was listening to a live orchestra and achieve high fidelity to the original sound.
 After World War II, Harry F. Olson conducted an experiment whereby test subjects listened to a live orchestra through a hidden variable acoustic filter.
 The results proved that listeners preferred high-fidelity reproduction, once the noise and distortion introduced by early sound equipment was removed.

-Beginning in 1948, several innovations created the conditions that made major improvements of home-audio quality possible:
+Beginning in 1948, several innovations created the conditions that made major improvements in home audio quality possible: